rossumai/university/docs/learn/rossum-formulas/index.md

 sidebar_position: 1
 ---

-This section covers both the Rossum **Formula Fields** and the **TxScript** flavor.
+This section covers both the Rossum **Formula Fields** and the **Serverless Functions** (Formula Fields flavor in custom extensions).

 ## Installation

-Formula Fields or TxScript do not require any installation.
-It is available as a native Rossum functionality.
+Formula Fields or Serverless Functions do not require any installation.
+They are both available as a native Rossum functionality.

 Formula Fields are available in the queue schema as a `formula` field type.
-TxScript is available in serverless functions.
+In serverless functions, you can import `TxScript` library which is a wrapper introducing the same functionality into serverless functions.
 Both flavors are fundamentally similar and differ only in how they are used with minimal syntax differences.

 In case you want to use the TxScript within pre-existing serverless functions, you need to enable following setting:

 1. Go to the settings of the Webhook (Serverless function)
 2. Scroll to `Additional notification metadata`
 3. Enable the `Schemas` option
-4. Save it and now you can work with the `TxScript` in your serverless function
+4. Save it, and now you can work with the `TxScript` in your serverless function

 ## Basic usage